 "I feel cool already, and Covenant is stamping with it," said I. "Might we not, if we have time upon our hands, canter our horses down the line?"
+"Of a surety," Saxon answered, gladly, "we

 "Of a surety," Saxon answered, gladly, "we could not do better;" so, shaking our bridles, we rode off, our horses' hoofs striking fire from the flint-paved streets as we passed.